Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

 ## Customizing
 You can play around with the run options, including the neural net size and shape, input corruption, learning rates, etc. in the file flags.py.
+Otherwise - you can find the Best Flags in the folder BestFlags

 ## Contact